echawk/marktex/README.md

 * pdflatex
 * gnu make
 * sed with the '-i' flag
+* awk
 * latexmk (used for the clean rule)

+## TODO
+- [ ] Add in support for the preamble
+- [ ] Extract the commands to an external shell script (while still keeping it embedded in the makefile)
+- [ ] Support proper inline math with the '@m' tags

 ## Issues
 - Currently there is no way to tell lowdown about context